Sadeqsoli/Ext-GameLord/README.md

 # OS-Ext-GameLord
-An open source extension for chrome and mozila browser to paly some game while they have no internet!
+An open source extension for chrome and mozila browser to play some game while they have no internet!